mannyb325/Proday/Tests/tests.md

 ## Best

-> /test Write comprehensive pytest tests for the `moving_average` function in `test.py`, including:
+> /tests Write comprehensive JUnit tests for the `movingAverage` method, including:
 > - Normal input (`[1, 2, 3, 4, 5, 6]`, window size 3, expect `[2.0, 3.0, 4.0, 5.0]`)
 > - Edge case: window size equals data length
-> - Edge case: window size 1 (should return original data)
+> - Edge case: window size 1 (should return original data as doubles)
-> - Error: window size 0 (should raise ValueError)
+> - Error: window size 0 (should throw IllegalArgumentException)
-> - Error: window size greater than data length (should raise ValueError)
+> - Error: window size greater than data length (should throw IllegalArgumentException)
-> - Error: empty data list (should raise ValueError)
+> - Error: empty data list (should throw IllegalArgumentException)
-> Use clear, descriptive test function names and docstrings.
+> Use clear, descriptive test method names and JavaDoc comments.

 **What happens:**
-Copilot generates a robust suite of tests, covering all specified scenarios with clear names and documentation, using the `pytest` framework.
+Copilot generates a robust suite of tests, covering all specified scenarios with clear names and documentation, using the JUnit framework.
-- **Context:** Complete (file, function, expected behaviors, framework).
+- **Context:** Complete (method, expected behaviors, framework).
 - **Clarity:** Explicit about what to test and expected results.
 - **Specificity:** Lists inputs, outputs, and error cases.